daemontus/luggage/machines/mystery-shack-docker/README.md

  	- At this point, everything should basically work.
 However, rebooting the machine can sometimes take a long time because some of the file connections do not always close properly and we need to wait a few minutes before the system kills them.
+ 	- Also, if you need to update a particular service, you can run `docker compose up -d --no-deps <SERVICE>`.
+This will only restart *that* container only.